M/V Origin Galapagos

 A trip to the Galapagos can be very rewarding and informative for children and the Origin recognises this by offering special family departures during school vacations (for families who prefer to travel with other families with similar age children from 7 to 17 and up).
 Children are looked after by dedicated guides who organize educational and fun activities including more active walks, snorkeling, sea kayaking for teens and kid friendly meals.
 Kids can visit the bridge and learn about astronomy, navigational charts and tie nautical knots with the Captain.
 Special parties include movies and popcorn, games with prizes, drawing contests, ice cream sundae social and King Neptune costume party and talent show.
 Children age 11 and younger are only permitted only on a designated family departure, recommended for children 7 years and over.

 There are spacious interior social areas including an inside dining room offering table configurations ranging from parties of 2 up to 12.
 Gourmet style menus are creatively prepared by culinary school trained chefs served in the dining room.
 Enjoy international dishes as well as Ecuadorian and Peruvian specialties.
 The intimate interior bar offers complimentary beverages including wine and spirits, coffee and tea.
 They have an open bar policy excluding premium brands.
 There are several social areas with comfortable lounge seating with satellite TV/DVD where guests can gather to socialize or for island briefings.
-A cozy library is stocked with every publication pertaining to Galapagos and Darwin, and there is a house computer.
+A cosy library is stocked with every publication pertaining to Galapagos and Darwin, and there is a house computer.
 Outdoors, you can relax in the Jacuzzi or several observation areas, the spacious sun deck offers loungers, day beds, tables and chairs, hammocks, W/C, BBQ and wet bar.
 The Fitness center is equipped with free weights, balance balls, yoga mats, and cardio equipment.

 With adventure and comfort at the forefront, the M/V Origin offers a variety of activities during the cruise.
 Explore these unique islands and wildlife with highly trained naturalist guides on nature walks, allowing plenty of time for photographs, questions and contemplation of birds, reptiles, plants and volcanoes.
-Venture out in a double or single kayak, clear-bottom kayak or stand up paddle board to get a different angle of the marine life.
+Venture out in a double or single kayak, clear-bottom kayak, glass-bottom boat or stand up paddle board to get a different angle of the marine life.
 Walk along long stretches of secluded beaches and swim with playful sea lions.
 Put on a mask and fins and snorkel to long cliffs to see tropical fish, sea turtles or penguins.
 Get up close to the wildlife by Zodiac as you motor by cliffs and mangroves.
 Watch out on deck for whales or dolphins riding the bow wave.
 At night, sit out on deck or in the Jacuzzi to see a sky full of stars.

 A concierge, well trained experienced Ecuadorian crew with two expert naturalist guides and high level Captain will be your hosts for the week.
 The boutique offers high quality handicrafts from local artisans, sundries and branded items, or their new cook book “Flavours of Galapagos”.
 Gourmet style menus using locally sourced ingredients from providers who act sustainable are creatively prepared by the culinary school trained chefs served in the main dining room.
 Enjoy lunches served on deck alfresco style, cooking demonstrations and an open bar policy including wine poured complimentary.
 Multiple kayaks and stand up paddle boards, wet suits and snorkeling equipment are available.